Please read the policy statement and disclaimer before reading the answers on this page.

 Q1: Where can I find the vault start value table for NCAA?

 A1: You can find the women's vault table in the Code Modifications at the Judges' Association web site.
 This vault table is usually revised each Fall, but small changes are typical.

 Q2: What rules do the NCAA women use?
 How do they differ from the USA Gymnastics Junior Olympics rules?

-A2: The NCAA uses a modified version of the USA Gymnastics Junior Olympics rules for Level 10.
+A2: The NCAA uses a modified version of the USA Gymnastics Development Program rules for Level 10.
 These differences and clarifications are explained in documents posted on the National Association of Women's Gymnastics Judges site.
 Rules can change on an annual basis.
 It is also important to note changes in rules and evaluations for the JO L10 program.
 The NCAA largely adopts these changes for each season.
 For example, changes in the way certain skills are evaluated or specific examples of compositional deductions may be clarified each season.

 Q3: Where can I find out more about execution deductions and other less obvious deductions (for women)?
 Have these changed for this season?